Because I’ve been waiting for this moment for the past 22 years…

 Tell us about your beauty regimen.

 I’m one of those people that’s really simple; I wash my face, put moisturizer on and I’m good to go.
-I am crazy about makeup and I told Revlon 100 times they’re so smart to pick me because I’m really obsessed with makeup and, weirdly, when you have to wear glasses you can wear a little more makeup and I’m so into that.
-But I’m quite simple…when you think about it, I’m a girl that’s been in a band since I was 17 years old.
-I traveled the world on a bus with all guys and you really kind of have to keep it simple, but not makeup-wise (we laugh again).
+Also, I am crazy about makeup.
+I told Revlon 100 times they’re so smart to pick me because I’m really obsessed with makeup.
+Weirdly, when you have to wear glasses you can wear a little more makeup and I’m so into that.
+But I’m quite simple.
+When you think about it, I’m a girl that’s been in a band since I was 17 years old.
+I traveled the world on a bus with all guys.
+You really kind of have to keep it simple, but not makeup-wise (we laugh again).
 I haven’t worn a red lip all summer but this is my first day back!

 If you could give your 22-year-old self any advice what would it be?